XenitAB/xenitab.github.io/docs/xks/operator-guide/github.md

 }
 ```

-Upload the entire json as your github secret.
+Upload the entire JSON as your GitHub secret.
-The workflow uses one secret per environment and we recommend that you follow our namestandard.
+The workflow uses one secret per environment and we recommend that you follow our naming standard.
-The secret name the workflow use is **AZURE_CREDENTIALS_\<ENV\>**, for  example **AZURE_CREDENTIALS_DEV**
+The secret name the workflow uses is **AZURE*CREDENTIALS*\<ENV\>**, for example **AZURE_CREDENTIALS_DEV**.

-To upload the secret to github you can use the github UI or you can use the [gh cli](https://github.com/cli/cli) to upload secrets to GitHub.
+To upload the secret to GitHub you can use the GitHub UI or you can use the [GitHub CLI](https://github.com/cli/cli) to upload secrets to GitHub.

-Assuming that you are storing the SP json data in a file you could do:
+Assuming that you are storing the SP JSON data in a file you could do:

 ```shell
 gh secret -R ORG/xks-terraform set AZURE_CREDENTIALS_DEV < dev-secrets.json